Pushkin

 Summary of tutorial content

-Note: As of v3.6.0 of the Pushkin CLI, the procedures described here for moving the timeline and importing plugins can be automated if you choose to import a jsPsych experiment when you run pushkin install experiment and select the basic template (v5+).
+Note: As of v3.6.0 of the Pushkin CLI, the procedures described here for and can be automated if you choose to import a jsPsych experiment when you run pushkin install experiment and select the basic template (v5+).
 You can still do these manually if you choose.
 You may also need to do parts of these procedures in the course of modifying one of the other experiment templates.

 Initial code